lgbtq-technology/lgbtq-technology.github.io/index.md

 The Slack is invitation-only, but invitations are freely granted.
 You can request one from any existing member or by emailing [lgbtqintech@seldo.com](mailto:lgbtqintech@seldo.com).

+## Who's invited?

+Anybody who identifies as lebian, gay, bisexual, trans, queer, and those questioning whether they fit into those or any of the many other sub-genres of people who are not generally considered "straight".
+Friends and allies: we appreciate your support, but this space is for us.

 ## What are the rules?

 We have a simple and uncontroversial [Code of Conduct](/coc.html).
 TLDR: be nice, and what happens inside generally stays there unless someone specifically says otherwise.